-/ ComfyUI / The Ultimate ComfyUI Custom Nodes Guide 2025 - 20 Essential Nodes That Will Transform Your Workflow
+/ ComfyUI / Ultimate ComfyUI Custom Nodes: 20 Essential Extensions

-The Ultimate ComfyUI Custom Nodes Guide 2025 - 20 Essential Nodes That Will Transform Your Workflow - Complete ComfyUI guide and tutorial
+Ultimate ComfyUI Custom Nodes: 20 Essential Extensions - Complete ComfyUI guide and tutorial

 ComfyUI's power multiplies exponentially when you install the right custom nodes.
 But with thousands of extensions available, how do you know which ones actually matter?
 Which nodes are essential versus nice-to-have?
 Which extensions transform workflows versus adding unnecessary complexity?